Coordinate Linear Variance Reduction for Generalized Linear Programming: Introduction

 \subsection{Contributions}

-Our main contributions can be summarized as follows. \paragraph{Algorithm.} Motivated by \vrpda~\citep{song2021variance}, we propose a simple, efficient, and scalable algorithm for \eqref{eq:pd-glp}.
-Our algorithm combines an incremental \emph{coordinate} method with exploitation of the \emph{linear} structure for the dual variables of \eqref{eq:pd-glp} and the implicit \emph{variance reduction} effect in the algorithm, so we name it \emph{coordinate linear variance reduction} (\clvr, pronounced as ``clever''). \clvr~is a simplified variant of \vrpda.
-By exploiting the linear structure ---the max problem is linear and unconstrained in the dual variable vector $\vy \in \R^n$--- we find that there is no need for the expensive initialization step used in \vrpda~and we can take simpler and longer steps.
-Meanwhile, in the structured case where $\mA$ is sparse and the convex constraint set $\gX$ and regularizer $r(\vx)$ are fully separable\footnote{We state the results here for the fully separable setting for convenience of comparison; however, our results are also applicable to the block separable setting.}, we show that the dual averaging update in \clvr~enables us to design an efficient lazy update strategy for which the per-iteration cost of \clvr~scales with the number of nonzero elements of the selected row from $\mA$ in each iteration.
-Further, \clvr~uses extrapolation on dual variables rather than on primal variables considered in \vrpda, which significantly reduces implementation complexity of our lazy update strategy for structured variants of \eqref{eq:pd-glp}.
+\paragraph{Algorithm.} Motivated by \vrpda~\cite{song2021variance}, we propose a simple, efficient, and scalable algorithm for \eqref{eq:pd-glp}.
+Our algorithm combines an incremental \emph{coordinate} method with exploitation of the \emph{linear} structure for the dual variables in \eqref{eq:pd-glp} and the implicit \emph{variance reduction} effect in the algorithm, so we name it \emph{coordinate linear variance reduction} (\clvr, pronounced ``clever''). \clvr~is inspired by \vrpda~but customized to the particular structure of \eqref{eq:pd-glp}.
+In particular, by exploiting the fact that the max problem is linear and unconstrained in the dual variable vector $\vy \in \R^n$, we find that the expensive initialization step used in \vrpda~is not needed and we can take simpler and larger steps.
+Further, in the structured case in which $\mA$ is sparse and the convex constraint set $\gX$ and the regularizer $r(\vx)$ are fully separable\footnote{We state the results here for the fully separable setting for convenience of comparison; however, our results are also applicable to the block separable setting.}, we show that the dual averaging update in \clvr~enables us to design an efficient lazy update strategy for which the per-iteration cost of \clvr~scales with the number of nonzero elements of the selected row from $\mA$ in each iteration, which is potentially much lower than the order-$d$ cost in \vrpda.
+Finally, \clvr~uses extrapolation on dual variables rather than on primal variables considered in \vrpda, which significantly reduces implementation complexity of our lazy update strategy for structured variants of \eqref{eq:pd-glp}.
+On the technical side, although both \clvr~and \vrpda~are randomized algorithms that bound the primal-dual gap in expectation, the guarantee provided by \clvr~is stronger as it allows bounding the expectation of the supremum gap as opposed to the supremum of expected gap in \vrpda.

+To state our complexity results, we make the following scaling assumption. \begin{assumption} $L:=\|\mA\|$ and each row of $\mA$ in \eqref{eq:glp} is normalized with Euclidean norm $R$. \end{assumption} Preprocessing in modern LP solvers \cite{gurobi} often ensures normalized rows/columns for the data matrix.
+Observe that $R \le L \le \sqrt{n}R$, the upper bound being achieved when all elements of $\mA$ have identical value.
+Although the latter case is extreme, there exist ill-conditioned practical datasets where we can expect significant performance gains if the complexity can be reduced from $O(L)$ to $O(R)$.
+(We provide empirical comparison between the values of $L$ and $R$ in practical problems in Section~\ref{sec:num-experiments-discussion}.)